Will-Ma-02/Sorting-Calculator/README.md

 4. Countingsort
 5. Timsort

 This is currently a work in progress and I don't have an expected completion date yet.
-I will update this as I work on it more.
+Expect full completion by the end of this year.

 Make sure to run the SortingCalc.py script to run the program.
+You can clone this repository or download the files into your own directory.